 Since Secaucus reversed its ban on recreational cannabis establishments, the existing medical cannabis dispensary in town has been looking to enter the adult recreational market.

 Harmony Dispensary is a tenant in a warehouse in the light industrial zone at 600 Meadowlands Parkway, Suite 15.
-The town is permitting facilities in the other lots that make up the warehouse space at that location, the kind of uses that officials say meant it would be unlikely that anyone other than Harmony would open up shop in town.
+The town is permitting facilities in the other lots that make up the warehouse space in that area, the kind of uses that officials say meant it would be unlikely that anyone other than Harmony would open up shop in town.

 Following the reversal of the ban, town officials confirmed to the Hudson Reporter that Harmony was pursuing a license from the state to sell recreational cannabis to those 21 and over.
 But Harmony Dispensary did not respond to requests for comment regarding the matter.